patrickbwarren/qgis-survex-import/README.md

 *include DowCave
 ...
 ```
-(Obviously, this is only one of many possible ways
+(obviously this is only one of many possible ways
-to add the metadata into the survex files.)
+to add the metadata into the survex files).

-Thus `DowCave.svx` contains a `*fix` which specifies the entrance
+Thus the file `DowCave.svx` contains a `*fix` which specifies the entrance
 location as a 10-fig NGR `SD 98378 74300`, without the `SD` part.
 The
 easting and northing here (and elevation
 [OSDN](https://en.wikipedia.org/wiki/Ordnance_datum "wikipedia"))
 were obtained by field work.
-Then `DowProv.svx` specifies input SRS is the OS GB SD square, and
+Then the file `DowProv.svx` specifies input SRS is the OS GB SD square, and
 asks that the reduced data should be exported using the all-numeric British
 National Grid scheme, here codified with a
 [European Petroleum Survey Group (EPSG)](http://spatialreference.org/ "spatial reference website")